chardee42/customer-churn/README.md

-"# customer-churn"

 # Customer churn

-Here is the fun stuff.
+Here is the fun stuff 11:56.